PLAYING RULES FOR THE 2020/2021 CBL SEASON

 - All named head coaches for all CBL games are responsible for ensuring they and all assistant coaches, all players, club officials, parents of players and club supporters are all aware of and adhere to the CBL Code of Conduct.
 Any team found not to be in adherence with the Code of Conduct, will be subject to in-game disciplinary actions from the officials and disciplinary proceedings from the League.
 After 1 warning from an official, in-game disciplinary actions may range from penalising the offending team/coach with a technical foul with 2 free-throws and possession back to the opposing team – through to game abandonment and awarding the game to the opposing team (in the case of severe breaches of conduct).

-- In the event of a player’s age or eligibility being questioned by an opposing coach under protest, the coach or team manager will supply the League Commissioner with valid registration card for said player before the team’s next match.
-If registration information and proof of age/identity cannot be produced, the game in question will be awarded to the challenging team.
+- In the event of a player’s age or eligibility being questioned by an opposing coach under protest, the coach or team manager will supply the League Commissioner with valid CBL membership card for said player.
+If a valid CBL Player License cannot be produced, the game in question will be awarded to the challenging team.

 - All disputes will be resolved by the League Commissioner, on the day of the event and resolutions reached by the Commissioner are final.

 - Licensing.
-All Clubs and Players MUST be registered and licensed with the league prior to their first fixture.
-A list of all team players and personnel (using the CBL Team Player & Coach Licensing form) must be completed by every team, in ever division, within the CBL.
-The licensing form can be found here: https://www.cblhoops.co.uk/player-licensing/ Alterations may be made to this list during the season but must be updated using the above form as relevant.
+All coaches and players MUST be registered and licensed with the league prior to playing their first fixture.
+A list of all team players and personnel (using the CBL Team Player & Coach Licensing form) must be completed by every team, in every division, within the CBL.
+The licensing form can be found here: https://www.cblhoops.co.uk/player-licensing/.
+Alterations may be made to this list during the season but must be updated using the above form as relevant.

 - Postponements.
 All matches are confirmed as shown on the website.
 Teams can make an application to have a particular tip off time amended and where possible, the League will look to accommodate.
 However wherever this is not possible if a team cannot attend at the listed time/date, the game will be awarded to the opposing team by a score of 20-0.